Are You Fully Covered in a Car Crash?

 - Loss of or damage to a bodily organ

 Many of these injuries have expenses rising well above the $30,000 minimum for injury coverage.
 If you have a higher limit on your insurance coverage, your carrier will cover some of the costs, but it may be necessary to file a personal injury lawsuit against an at-fault driver to recover the compensation you need.

-It is important to understand that NC uses a contributory negligence system, This means that a person is barred from recovering any compensation for a car accident if they were found to be even partially at fault for the crash, even just 5% to blame.
+It is important to understand that NC uses a contributory negligence system, Which means that a person is barred from recovering any compensation for a car accident if they were found to be even partially at fault for the crash, even just 5% to blame.

 We are ready to help you through this

 If you or someone you care about has been injured in a car accident, you may need to speak with an attorney as soon as possible.
 At Brown, Moore & Associates, PLLC, we are going to be by your side as you work to recover compensation for what has happened.
 Let us investigate the incident and work to recover the following:

 - Recovery of lost wages if you are unable to work